gltc-d/gltc-d.github.io/index.md

 There are five main upgrade stats in the game.

-**Firewall**
+**Antivirus**

-Firewall is your main line of defense.
-Your FW protects you from other player's who are trying to hack you.
+Antivirus is your main line of defense.
+Your AV protects you from other player's who are trying to hack you.

-If your FW is high enough, you will block their attack.
+If your AV is high enough, you will block their attack.

-Firewall can also help you to identify an attacker's IP, and also prevent other player's from seeing your data.
+Antivirus can also help you to identify an attacker's IP, and also prevent other player's from seeing your data.

+**Rootkit**

+You use your rootkit to attack other players and steal their money.

+If your RK is higher than your target's AV, you will get 40% of their money.

 **Scan**